 - From the list of apps, navigate through the Downloaded apps tab and select Kodi.

 - Now scroll down and select Force Stop.
 Hit Ok to confirm.

 - Exit the Force Stop tab and navigate downwards to Clear Cache.
 Hit Ok to confirm.

 Note: This contains temporary files used by Kodi.
 Because of that, you can clear the cache whenever the Kodi app misbehaves or freezes unexpectedly.

 - Now repeat the same procedure with Clear Data.
 Hit Ok to confirm.
 Wait until the Computing… message disappears from the screen.

-Note: Clear data contains all the aditional files used by Kodi.
-This includes builds, add-ons, skins and every other customisation file.
+Note: Clear data contains all the additional files used by Kodi.
+This includes builds, add-ons, skins, and every other customization file.